micromark/mdx-state-machine/readme.md

 ### 7.1 Syntax

-The syntax of MDX is described in [W3C Backus–Naur form][w3c-bnf], but we’re using the following additions:
+The syntax of MDX is described in [W3C Backus–Naur form][w3c-bnf] with the following additions:

 1.  **`A - B`** — matches any string that matches `A` but does not match `B`.
 2.  **`'string'`** — same as **`"string"`** but with single quotes.